flancastre/JS_To_Do/README.md

 # JS_To_Do
-Mini projet Todo en vanilla JS
+V1 Mini projet Todo en vanilla JS
+Amélioration a venir